 Any downsides?
 It's quite easy for the coins to get stuck down the back of the till.

 Dr Pooch helps your tot learn how to dress themselves, whilst giving them a cuddly companion to look after.
-Our mums loved the friendly pup who helped with the development of motor skills.
+Our mums loved the friendly pup who helps with the development of motor skills.

 Any downsides?
 His large size means he’s not really a transportable pooch.